Fridge.com Logo

 • Bacteria Alert: Forgetting your chicken on the counter for over two hours can invite nasty bacteria.
 Toss it in the fridge quick to play it safe.

 • No Mixing: Use a clean container and keep it away from raw stuff to dodge any germ parties.
 This is a must if you've got raw chicken hanging around.
 Want to get the lowdown on storing raw chicken?
-Check it out here.
+Check it out how long can you keep raw chicken in the refrigerator?.

 • Temperature Check: Make sure your fridge isn't partying above 40°F (4°C).
 It'll keep your chicken from turning funky.